r0zetta/twitter_gather/README.md

 ```

 I wrote the above code in this README.
 It might or might not work.
 But you get the idea.

+You can also find various (slightly old) blog posts on Twitter collection methods here (https://labsblog.f-secure.com/author/andypatelfs/)

 # Why is the code in your jupyter notebooks so copy-paste?
 Most of the code was written in a hurry, while researching recent Twitter trends and topics.
 I guess that's the life of a disinfo researcher.
 I'm working on refactoring the code that's there, but I'm doing other stuff at the moment, and don't have time.
 Yeah, I agree that it's terrible to look at.